 Environmental benefits

 The Puget Sound Gateway Program includes environmental improvements throughout the project areas.
 The SR 509 Completion Program introduces advanced wetland mitigation and improves water quality and wildlife habitat.
-The SR 167 Completion Program contains a unique, large mitigation program called a Riparian Restoration Program to restore wildlife, and improve aquatic habitat and water quality.
+The SR 167 Completion Program includes unique, large mitigation work called a riparian restoration program to restore wildlife, and improve aquatic habitat and water quality.

-The Riparian Restoration Program (RRP) will revitalize nearly 150 acres of wetlands and streams as part of a unique environmental mitigation project.
-The RRP will re-align streams, remove invasive vegetation, plant tens of thousands of native plants and encourage the return of animal life with natural barriers.
+The riparian restoration program will revitalize nearly 150 acres of wetlands and streams as part of a unique environmental mitigation project.
+The work will re-align streams, remove invasive vegetation, plant tens of thousands of native plants and encourage the return of animal life with natural barriers.
 The project re-channels Hylebos Creek away from I-5 to improve water quality, help restore native fish populations, and alleviate chronic flooding on I-5.

 Environmental documents